OSM-Notes/OSM-Notes-Ingestion/docs/GDPR_Procedures.md

 - Your OSM username or User ID
 - Additional verification if required

-If you have any questions, please contact us at angoca@osm.lat quoting reference [REF-NUMBER].
+If you have any questions, please contact us at notes@osm.lat quoting reference [REF-NUMBER].

 Best regards,